ibm-cloud-docs/codeengine/deploy-job.md

    </tr>
    <tr>
    <td><code>--retrylimit</code></td>
    <td>The number of times to retry the job.
 A job is retried when it gives an exit code other than zero.
-This value is optional.The default value is `3`. </td>
+This value is optional.
+The default value is `3`. </td>
    </tr>
    <tr>
    <td><code>--arraysize</code></td>